 Here are some pre-developed lessons on Quenza you might use or build on:

-For more tools for your next group coaching session, check out the following activities available through the Positive Psychology Toolkit©:
+For more tools for your next group coaching session, check out the following free activities and worksheets:

 - 17 Motivation & Goal Achievement Exercises